 It is a voluntary program that operates through the combined efforts of WCB, the Ministry of Labour and Immigration, industry partners, safety associations, employers and labour groups.

 All employers can participate in the program and be eligible for refunds up to 20 per cent by maintaining a Certificate of Recognition (COR).
+A COR is essential to WCB’s PIR program and a key component of the Ministry of Labour and Immigration’s "Partnerships" program.

 To determine the refund amount you may be eligible for, we have three different performance measures we can use.
 In reviewing your performance, we will always use the measure that helps you achieve the greatest refund.